jamesqo/typed-xaml/README.md

 Install-Package Typed.Xaml
 ```

-## Introduction
+## What is this for?

-If you're a XAML developer, you probably know that you have to write lots of type-unsafe code when implementing MVVM.
-For example, let's say you have a square and you want to change its width whenever the height changes.
-You would probably implement it like this:
+If you're a XAML developer, you probably know that you have to write lots of type-unsafe code to implement MVVM.
+For example, let's say you're making a class to model a square.
+You want to change its width whenever the height changes.
+With vanilla MVVM, you would probably write something like this:

 ```csharp
 public class Square : DependencyObject